duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs erc20_arbitrum_evt_approval_doc %}

-The `erc20_arbitrum.evt_approval` table contains Approval events for ERC20 tokens on the arbitrum blockchain.
+The `erc20_arbitrum.evt_approval` table contains Approval events for ERC20 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash